Taste, Odour and Colour in Drinking Water

 Reducing Off-Tastes and Odors in Your Drinking Water

-Most off taste and odor problems are easily solved with a point-of-use (POU) water filtration system containing activated carbon.
+Most off taste and odour problems are easily solved with a point-of-use (POU) water filtration system containing activated carbon.
 Activated carbon is a highly effective tool in water filters because it has enormous surface area and is highly porous – one pound of activated carbon has the surface area of more than 100 acres.

-Unfortunately, activated carbon filters are not the answer to all taste, odor and color problems.
+Unfortunately, activated carbon filters are not the answer to all taste, odour and colour problems.
 When time and the dissolved oxygen level in the water permit, iron and manganese, from wells and corrosion areas, will be changed to insoluble forms that are easily removed by good mechanical filters.
 However, it often is necessary to use small chlorinator pumps or special filters with oxidizing media in front of the mechanical filters to oxidize the iron or sulfide quickly.
 This is always required for naturally occurring hydrogen sulfide in well water, but in municipal systems with dead-end pipes, the remedy is simply for the city to flush out the pipes with fresh, oxygenated water from time to time.

 POU systems designed for the consumer are typically the size of a household fire extinguisher.
 They are installed under the kitchen sink and dispense filtered water through a dedicated drinking water faucet.